High dimensional consistent independence testing with maxima of rank correlations: Theoretical analysis

 if infinitely many of eigenvalues $\lambda_v$ are nonzero, and $\theta=1/3$ otherwise.

 \end{theorem}

-In Theorem \ref{thm:md}, when there are only finitely many nonzero eigenvalues, the range $(0, o(n^{1/3}))$, which is the standard one for Cram\'er moderate deviation, is recovered.
-When there is infinite number of nonzero eigenvalues, it is still unclear if the range $(0, o(n^\theta))$ is the best possible one.
+In Theorem \ref{thm:md}, when there are only finitely many nonzero eigenvalues, \nb{the range $o(n^{1/3})$ is the standard one for Cram\'er-type moderate deviation.} When there are infinitely many nonzero eigenvalues, it is still unclear if the range $o(n^\theta)$ is the best possible one.
 It is certainly an interesting question to investigate the optimal range for degenerate U-statistics in the future.
-With the aid of Theorem \ref{thm:md} and combining it with Proposition \ref{lem:easy2}, we have now been able to show that, under $H_0$, even if $p$ is exponentially larger than the sample size $n$, our maximum-type test statistic still weakly converges to the Gumbel distribution specified in Proposition \ref{lem:easy2}.
+With the aid of Theorem \ref{thm:md} and combining it with Proposition \ref{lem:easy2}, we can now show that, under $H_0$, even if $p$ is exponentially larger than the sample size $n$, our maximum-type test statistic still weakly converges to the Gumbel distribution specified in Proposition \ref{lem:easy2}.
 Hence, the proposed test $\mathsf{T}_\alpha$ in \eqref{eq:general} can effectively control the size.

 \begin{theorem}[Limiting null distribution] Assume $X_1,\ldots,X_p$ are continuous and the independence hypothesis $H_0$ holds.
 Let $\hat U_{jk}$, $j<k$, have a common kernel $h$ that satisfies Assumption \ref{assumption:key}.
 Define the parameter $\theta$ as in \eqref{eq:thetah}.
-Then if $p=p_n$ goes to infinity with $n$ such that $\log p=o(n^\theta)$, it holds for all $y\in\R$ that
+Then if $p=p_n$ goes to infinity with $n$ such that $\log p=o(n^\theta)$, it holds for {any absolute constant $y\in\mathbb{R}$} that

 Consequently,